 Pedestrian Orientation: This plan envisions sidewalks on all Framework Streets as well as a 5,000 foot trail running from the terminus of the primitive trail within the green space area of Block 7 to the north eastern edge of Block 12, providing pedestrians with varied and secure options for mobility through all areas of Phase 2.
+A 10 foot multi-use path will be installed along the entirety of Hickory Street within the boundaries of the property subject to this rezoning.
 Because of this redundant system, there may be locations where it would be appropriate to have a sidewalk present on only one side of any Framework Street.
 This would require a waiver from the Planning Commission during the site planning stage.